 Schedule a Consultation

 the Administrative Driver’s License Revocation Office (ADLRO) revokes the driver licenses of persons found to be operating a vehicle under the influence of an intoxicant (DUI) (OVUII) and the motor vehicle registrations and license plates of persons found to be repeat offenders.
 The administrative revocation process set forth in HRS Chapter 291E, Part III is separate and distinct from

 The ADLRO can restrict and take away your license, but cannot put you in jail.
 You have a right to a hearing to contest such; however, being that it is an administrative hearing, the burden of proof to establish a person was operating a vehicle under the influence of an intoxicant is lower than is required in a criminal trial (proof beyond a reasonable doubt).

 In contrast, a Criminal DUI (also known as OVUII) charge before a court of law may result in a jail sentence, fines, community service, assessments, court fees, substance abuse classes, and license restrictions / suspensions.
 It is common practice in Kona (Kailua) and Kamuela for the Prosecutor to wait months after you have been arrested to formally charge you with a DUI.

 Did the police officer have reasonable suspicion to pull you over?
 Did the police officer have probable cause to arrest you?
 Did the police officer properly perform the standardized field sobriety tests?

-These are just some of the questions that our DUI Attorneys in Kona ask in evaluating someone’s case who is charged with drinking and driving.
+These are just some of the questions that our DUI Lawyers in Kona ask in evaluating someone’s case who is charged with drinking and driving.
 Basically, the police need a legal reason to pull you over and detain you.
 If not, under the state and federal constitutions, the stop is illegal and the government cannot charge you with drinking and driving.

 In order to arrest you, the police need to establish probable cause.
 Most often the police will use your performance on the field sobriety tests to justify such.
 But what is lost on many is the fact that the police officers are required to follow the standardized field sobriety tests established by the National Highway Traffic Safety Administration a.k.a.
 “NHTSA.”
 Olson & Sons’s lawyers in Kona are versed in NHTSA protocol.
 Often times, the “standards” in the standardized field sobriety tests are not followed by the police.
 Perhaps the police officer did not administer the horizontal gaze nystagmus test properly.
 Maybe the police officer did not administer the field sobriety tests on a flat surface as required by NHTSA.